Biblical Magi: Identities and background

-One candidate for the origin of the name Caspar appears in the Acts of Thomas as Gondophares (21 – c.
-AD 47), i.e., Gudapharasa (from which "Caspar" might derive as corruption of "Gaspar").
-This Gondophares declared independence from the Arsacids to become the first Indo-Parthian king, and he was allegedly visited by Thomas the Apostle.
+One candidate for the origin of the name Caspar appears in the apocryphal Acts of Thomas, which gives the account of Thomas the Apostle's visit to the Indo-Parthian King Gondophares I (AD 21– c.
+47), also known as Gudapharasa, from which "Caspar" might derive as corruption of "Gaspar".
+Gondophares had declared independence from the Arsacids and ruled a kingdom spanning present-day Iran, Afghanistan, and Pakistan.
 According to Ernst Herzfeld, his name is perpetuated in the name of the Afghan city Kandahar, which he is said to have founded under the name Gundopharron.